ChrisFrontDev/world-weather-web/README.md

 ## 2. City Details

-- Name of the selected city
+- Name of the selected city X
-- Minimum temperature (Celsius)
+- Minimum temperature (Celsius) X
-- Maximum temperature (Celsius)
+- Maximum temperature (Celsius) X

 # World Weather App:

 ## Technologies used

-- Typescript
-- React
-- List
+- Typescript: for type checking and helps to code an app with fewer bugs.

+- styled component: help keep the concerns of styling and element architecture separated and make components more readable.

+- react-router: for app routing

+-ESLint/Prettier: for coding patterns and enforce style coding.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

+If it your first time running you must run :

+### `yarn install`

+to install dependencies in project directory.

-In the project directory, you can run:
+After installed, you can run:

 ### `yarn start`